 Some choose it for the combination of a diet free from meat and dairy, but also due to their love of animals and morals against exploitation.
 There are some; however, that choose to be vegan solely as a response to dietary needs.

 This article is not to judge one form of veganism over another, but to give you an overview of what the lifestyle entails, and what to think about when becoming a vegan.

 Many vegans choose to take supplements with their diet, because of the certain nutrients and vitamins you lose from not eating meat, dairy, or fish.
 The most popular supplements vegans use to balance out deficits are calcium, iron, B12 and omega 3s.

 It's recommended that you consume at least 1,000 milligrams of calcium per day, so vegans tend to take calcium supplements to make up for the lack of milk and cheese in their diet.

 It's good to note that almond milk is another good vegan-friendly form of calcium to hit your daily needs, as well as dark greens such as broccoli, collard greens, and bok choy.
 Calcium is especially important in your body as you get older to maintain bone health and reduce the risk of osteoporosis.

-Being that many iron rich foods, such a red meat, pork, poultry and seafood are not vegan-friendly, iron supplements are another important one to add to your diet if you're a vegan.
+Being that many iron-rich foods, such as red meat, pork, poultry, and seafood are not vegan-friendly, iron supplements are another important one to add to your diet if you're a vegan.
 Other foods that are meat-free and high in iron include beans, dark green leafy vegetables such as spinach, and dried fruit.

-B12 is an important vitamin to how our body functions.
-It is normally found in foods such as shellfish, beef liver, fish, crustaceans, red meat, low fat dairy, cheese, and eggs.
+B12 is an important vitamin for how our body functions.
+It is normally found in foods such as shellfish, beef liver, fish, crustaceans, red meat, low-fat dairy, cheese, and eggs.

 Omega-3s are important in helping with cholesterol and triglyceride levels.
 They're an essential part of our diets and an important one to make sure you have enough of as a vegan.